atoum/atoum/CONTRIBUTING.md

 ### Naming Conventions

-Function, variable, constant, class, interface and method must be named using lowerCamelCase.
+Function, variable, constant, class, interface and method **must** be named using `lowerCamelCase`.
-Protected or private properties and methods should not use an underscore prefix.
+Protected or private properties and methods **must not** use an underscore prefix.

 ### Global Variables

-You should not use global variable.

-Thanks to the Drupal community for its work about its [coding convention](https://drupal.org/coding-standards).
+Global variables **must not** be used.

 ## Code of Conduct

 By contributing to atoum you agree to adopt the [Open CoC](http://todogroup.org/opencodeofconduct/#atoum/team@atoum.org):

-* Be friendly and patient
+* Be friendly and patient,
-* Be welcoming
+* Be welcoming,
-* Be considerate
+* Be considerate,
-* Be respectful
+* Be respectful,
-* Be careful in the words that we choose
+* Be careful in the words that we choose,
-* Try to understand why we disagree
+* Try to understand why we disagree.